sanketmuchhala/RAG-Chatbot-Jupyter/README.md

 RAG Chatbot with DeepSeek API and FAISS

-This project implements a Retrieval-Augmented Generation (RAG) chatbot in a Jupyter Notebook, enabling users to query content from .pdf, .docx, or .txt files.
-It combines semantic search with generative AI to provide contextually relevant answers.
+This project implements a Retrieval-Augmented Generation (RAG) chatbot in a Jupyter notebook, enabling users to query content from .pdf, .docx, or .txt files.
+It combines local embeddings for semantic search with the DeepSeek API for generating contextually grounded answers.
+Table of Contents

 Overview
-The RAG Chatbot processes documents by:

-Extracting text from supported file formats.
-Splitting text into overlapping chunks for context preservation.
-Generating embeddings using a local sentence-transformers model (all-MiniLM-L6-v2).
-Storing embeddings in a FAISS index for efficient similarity search.
-Retrieving relevant chunks based on user queries.
-Querying the DeepSeek Chat API with the retrieved context to generate answers.

-The notebook is designed for practitioners interested in natural language processing (NLP), semantic search, and large language models (LLMs).
+Features
 Prerequisites

-Python: Version 3.7 or higher.
-Jupyter Notebook: For running the .ipynb file.
-DeepSeek API Key: Obtain from DeepSeek.
-Supported File Formats: .pdf, .docx, or .txt files containing the content to query.

 Installation

-Clone or Download the Notebook:

-Download RAG.ipynb to your local machine or clone the repository if hosted.
+Usage
+Flowchart
+File Structure
+Troubleshooting
+Contributing
+License

+Overview
+The RAG Chatbot processes documents by extracting text, chunking it, generating embeddings using a local model (all-MiniLM-L6-v2), storing them in a FAISS index for efficient retrieval, and querying the DeepSeek API to generate answers based on retrieved context.
+This approach ensures answers are grounded in the document content while leveraging powerful language generation.
+Features

+Supports .pdf, .docx, and .txt file formats.
+Uses sentence-transformers for local embeddings (no API cost).
+Employs FAISS for fast vector-based semantic search.
+Integrates with DeepSeek API for high-quality answer generation.
+Handles large documents by chunking with overlap to preserve context.
+Displays answers in formatted Markdown within Jupyter.

+Prerequisites

+Python 3.8 or higher
+Jupyter Notebook
+DeepSeek API key (sign up at DeepSeek)
+Supported file types: .pdf, .docx, .txt

+Installation

+Clone the Repository (or download the notebook): git clone <repository-url>
+cd <repository-directory>

-Install Dependencies:Run the following command to install required Python packages: pip install faiss-cpu tiktoken openai python-docx pdfplumber PyMuPDF sentence-transformers --quiet
+Install Dependencies:Run the following command to install required Python packages: pip install faiss-cpu tiktoken openai python-docx pdfplumber PyMuPDF sentence-transformers

 Set Up DeepSeek API Key:

 Obtain your API key from DeepSeek.
-In the notebook, replace "ENTER_YOUR_DEEPSEEK_API_KEY" with your actual key:os.environ["DEEPSEEK_API_KEY"] = "your-api-key-here"
+In the notebook, replace "ENTER_YOUR_DEEPSEEK_API_KEY" with your key in the cell under Step 2:os.environ["DEEPSEEK_API_KEY"] = "your-api-key-here"